HarperDB/documentation/docs/applications/README.md

 ## Understanding the Component Application Architecture

 HarperDB provides several types of components.
 Any package that is added to HarperDB is called a "component", and components are generally categorized as either "applications", which deliver a set of endpoints for users, or "extensions", which are building blocks for features like authentication, additional protocols, and connectors that can be used by other components.
-Components can be added to the `hdb/components` directory and will be loaded by HarperDB when it starts (using `harperdb run .` allows us to specifically load a certain application in addition to any that have been added to `hdb/components`).
+Components can be added to the `hdb/components` directory and will be loaded by HarperDB when it starts.
+Components that are "deployed" to HarperDB are installed into the hdb/node_modules directory.
+Using `harperdb run .` allows us to specifically load a certain application in addition to any that have been added to `hdb/components` or installed in `node_modules`.

 ```mermaid
 flowchart LR